mbmccormick/mbmccormick.github.io/_posts/2011-09-14-install-windows-8-on-a-google-cr-48.md

 2. Increase SSD I/O performance with <a href="http://downloadcenter.intel.com/Product_Filter.aspx?ProductID=2101&amp;lang=eng&amp;FamilyId=40" target="_blank">Intel Rapid Storage Technology</a>.
 3. Update the chipset firmware with <a href="http://downloadcenter.intel.com/SearchResult.aspx?lang=eng&amp;ProductFamily=Chipsets&amp;ProductLine=Chipset+Software&amp;ProductProduct=Intel%C2%AE+Chipset+Software+Installation+Utility&amp;ProdId=816&amp;LineId=1090&amp;FamilyId=40" target="_blank">Intel Chipset Installation Utility</a>.
 4. Improve graphics performance with <a href="http://downloadcenter.intel.com/SearchResult.aspx?lang=eng&amp;ProductFamily=Graphics&amp;ProductLine=Netbook+and+Tablet+Graphics&amp;ProductProduct=Intel%C2%AE+Graphics+Media+Accelerator+3150+%28Intel%C2%AE+GMA+3150%29" target="_blank">Intel Graphics Media Accelerator 3150</a>.
-5. Enable multitouch support, including two-finger scrolling, with <a href="http://www.synaptics.com/support/drivers" target="_blank">Synaptics Gesture Suite</a>.
+5. Enable multitouch support, including two-finger scrolling, with <a href="http://www.synaptics.com/support/drivers" target="_blank" data-proofer-ignore>Synaptics Gesture Suite</a>.
 6. Lastly, enable bluetooth with <a href="https://docs.google.com/leaf?id=0B9rTgRm4OkZwNWI4ZmMyOTUtYmZmOC00ODQ0LWExY2YtNTZjMmIyOTZiYTg5&amp;hl=en" target="_blank">Atheros Bluetooth</a>.

 Most of the hardware works out of the box, with the exception of the drivers listed above.
 My device was reporting a Windows Experience Index of 2.2 and the OS was running very smoothly, with Metro UI loading properly.
 One **important** tip is that because the Google Cr-48 does not have a Windows key, you will need to press either the Search key or CTRL + ESC to return to the start menu when using the Metro UI.